Truro Educational Farmers’ Market

 In the New York Times: Mark Bittman’s Op-Ed “Farmers’ Market Values” gives a shout out to Sustainable CAPE’s Truro Farmers’ Market, New York City’s Greenmarket, and Metro DC’s FreshFarm Markets.
 Seeing the value in tiny Truro!

-Local Food for All… SNAP, HIP, WIC, Senior Discount & Fresh Kids Coupons
+Local Food for All… SNAP, HIP, WIC, Senior Discount, Project Gratitude & Fresh Kids Coupons

-Eligible Programs: Vendors in the Truro Educational Farmers’ Market accept SNAP, HIP, WIC, Senior Discount and Fresh Kids coupons.
+Eligible Programs: Vendors in the Truro Educational Farmers’ Market accept SNAP, HIP, WIC, Project Gratitude, Senior Discount and Fresh Kids coupons.
 In 2013 we received a USDA grant for an EBT machine that accepts both SNAP and credit cards.
 Vendors who accept these forms of payment display signs on their stall.
 Our market connects and benefits every socio-economic level, striving to make local food accessible for all.

-$10 Match for SNAP Clients: We match SNAP benefits in $2.50 increments, adding up to $10 for fresh food purchases.
+$10 Match for SNAP Clients: We match SNAP benefits up to $10 for fresh food purchases.
 In other words, a $10 SNAP debit will yield $20 in tokens to be used at the market.
-We run this program for as long as our funds last.
 The same EBT machine and tokens are used for SNAP, credit cards and Fresh Kids Coupons, assuring anonymity.
 No change is given for tokens at vendor booths.
 For more SNAP info, including eligibility information, click here.

 Fresh Kids Coupons: We give every child who has completed a season’s work (growing food for snacks and the school lunch through our Farmer-in-the-School Program) an award: a voucher good for $10 worth of free fresh food at the Truro Educational Farmers Market.
 We advertise our SNAP doubling program on the back of the voucher, thereby directly reaching families with young children.
 What could be better than more kids eating more great local food?!

 We have purposefully created a market that encourages everyone to shop locally on a gorgeous level playing field by the Pamet River.

 Learn & Participate!